judepark/fairdesign/src/pages/pages/2015-05-01---about the research/index.md

 ---

-This is a research blog on technological/design biases and discrimination, and how designers can avoid them in our process.
+This is a research blog on technology and equity.

+I am a User Experience + Inclusion Expert, and I write about design biases and discrimination, and how designers can avoid them in their process.

-Browse and contribute to this collaborative body of work that aims to improve our awareness on marginalized users and experiences.
-We hope to proactively prepare for a future that is inclusive, accessible and fair to all, by exploring and learning from each other.
+This body of work aims to contribute to our collective awareness of marginalized users and experiences.
+The goal of this research is to proactively prepare for a future that is inclusive, accessible and fair to all, by trying to answer the question "How can we ensure that our technological innovations are ethical, accessible and fair for all human use?"

-We accept all submissions that explores the theme of equity, ethics and fairness in technological innovations.

-####To contribute, please email your submissions to <a href="mailto:jude@judepark.com" title="Jude's Email" target="_blank" rel="noopener noreferrer">**Jude Park**</a>.

-####I vow as a fair design researcher...

-1. I will <u>not</u> park my identity at the door.
-(I will not hide, avert, avoid or disguise marginal experiences, including my own.)
-2. To operate on the basis that there is always room for emprovement - No one is complete in our path towards progress, whether that is social or design process.
-3. For the purpose of learning from one another, I will share experiences of bias, discrimination, neglect and microaggressions without shame and/or fear of retribution.
+If you inquire about the research or would like to get involved, please contact [fairdesignresearch@gmail.com](mailto:fairdesignresearch@gmail.com).